How much does a Contract Specialist make?

 Northrop Grumman

-Northrop Grumman provides Contract Specialist roles that involve managing defense and aerospace contracts.
-They have locations in Virginia, California, and Arizona.
+Northrop Grumman provides Contract Specialist jobs that involve managing defense and aerospace contracts.
+They operate in several locations across the United States.

 -